-On June 1, 2011, the El Paso Court of Appeals concluded that even though there was conflicting evidence and conflicting recommendations as to registration, the evidence was factually sufficient to support an implied finding that the interests of the public require registration.
+On June 1, 2013, the El Paso Court of Appeals held that in this case the evidence was factually sufficient to support an implied finding that the interests of the public require juvenile to register as a sex offender.

-¶ 11-3-4.
-In the Matter of L.L., Jr., No. 08-10-00073-CV, --- S.W.3d ----, 2011 WL 2162748 (Tex.App.-El Paso, 6/1/11).
+¶ 13-5-13.
+In the Matter of: L.L., Jr. No. 08-10-00073-CV, 408 S.W.3d 383 (Tex.App.-El Paso, 6/1/13).

-Facts: In 2007, the State filed a petition based on delinquent conduct alleging that fourteen-year-old Appellant committed the offense of indecency with a child by contact.
+Facts: In 2007, the State filed a petition based on delinquent conduct alleging that fourteenyear-old Appellant committed the offense of indecency with a child by contact.
 The juvenile court, based on Appellant's written stipulation, found that Appellant engaged in delinquent conduct as alleged in the petition, and the court placed Appellant on supervised probation.
 An adjudication of delinquent conduct for indecency with a child requires the juvenile to register as a sex offender.
-See Tex.Code Crim.Proc.Ann. art.
+See TEX.CODE CRIM.PROC.ANN. art.
 62.001(5)(A)(West Supp.2010).
 As permitted by Article 62.352(b)(1), the juvenile court deferred making a decision on registration while Appellant participated in a sex offender treatment program.
-See Tex.Code Crim.Proc.Ann. art.
+See TEX.CODE CRIM.PROC.ANN. art.
 62.352(b)(1).
 After Appellant completed the program, the juvenile court entered an order requiring Appellant to register as a sex offender.
 This appeal follows.